 A frequent speaker on economic and social issues in China and Japan, Alexandra spent seven years as a correspondent and editor at The Financial Times, covering China and Japan.
 She has also written for the Atlantic, the New York Times, the Wall Street Journal, Time, Forbes, Slate, the China Economic Quarterly and Foreign Policy.

-Alexandra graduated cum laude, Phi Beta Kappa from Princeton University with a degree from the Woodrow Wilson School of Public and International Affairs.
+A native of Chevy Chase, Maryland, Alexandra graduated cum laude, Phi Beta Kappa from Princeton University with a degree from the Woodrow Wilson School of Public and International Affairs.